-259 years of promises made and promises broken to Canada’s First Peoples.
+260 years of promises made and promises broken to Canada’s First Peoples

-And what progress since the TRC Calls to Action were released in June 2015?
+What progress has been made since the TRC Calls to Action were released in June 2015?

 Welcome to Indigenous Watchdog